tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 The voice is barely above a whisper, but its icy command sends a jolt of adrenaline through me.
 Slowly, I raise my hands, showing them empty and palms out.

 As the cold metal of a suppressor presses firmly against my back, a shiver of cold dread runs down my spine.
 I can hear the stranger's steady breathing just inches from my ear, controlled and measured.
-I let my gun go without resistance, knowing full well that any sudden moves could be my last.

 "Turn around.
 Slowly," the voice demands, a gravelly whisper that speaks of a deadly calm.